 The Fort Harrison Cultural Campus aims to create a vibrant arts district at historic Fort Benjamin Harrison.
 The project will include improvements to the existing theater, a visual arts building with a gallery and space for art classes, a cultural plaza with an amphitheater, and public art installations.
 This public-private partnership will celebrate the history of Fort Harrison and use arts as a platform to beautify the city streetscape, boost the local economy and provide a sense of place for Lawrence’s diverse residents and visitors.

 The RosieCon Book List Festival is a one-day celebration of young adult literature that aims to bring together authors from the Eliot Rosewater Indiana High School Book List for school and public library visits and a book festival at Ben Davis High School.
 The book festival will feature panel discussions, author signings and interactive programming themed around books from the Rosewater list.

 New festival infrastructure and programming aims to expand Newfields’ capacity to host large, public festivals that appeal to broad audiences.
-The project will begin with the 2019 festival Harvest, which will explore the bounty of autumn through outdoor art installations, large-scale performances and multi-sensory experiences.
+The project began with the 2019 festival Harvest, which explored the bounty of autumn through outdoor art installations, large-scale performances and multi-sensory experiences.
 The infrastructure also will be used to host winter, spring and summer festivals.